Roestdev/hebrew_accents/DESIGN.md

 #### For `ProseAccent` and `PoetryAccents`

-- rank()
+- relative_strength()
-   - gives the rank number of the accent
+   - gives the relative_strength number of the accent
 - const COUNT (total number of accents)

 ## Traits